oolekk/sqrlrcrd.com/README.md

     java -jar sqrlrcrd.com-lift-assembly-1.0.jar

-Your server is running.
+Your server will start from the jar.
 Note, you can bring this jar on your usb stick and make any computer with java serve it.
 You don't need to install anything else, except from maybe a database :) but you can use h2 in-file db, to make it self contained.
 Access this app on port defined in

     lift.bootstrap.Start.scala